d3n2el/portfolio/README.md

 Usage

-Navigate through the portfolio using the "Explore" button and the provided navigation arrows.
+Open index.html, click no and then navigate through the portfolio using the "Explore" button and the provided navigation arrows.
 You can switch between horizontal and vertical slide modes, and discover a "fun mode" for a different viewing experience.

 Project 2: Game of Life